cbslneu/physioview/docs/contribute.rst

 Create a new branch for your feature or bug fix.
 Please ensure your branch name is descriptive and reflects the purpose of your changes.
-All code contributions should be written and documented following the current style and docstring format of HeartView code.
+All code contributions should be written and documented following the current style and docstring format of PhysioView code.

 ::